Are you looking for the best Google Ads reporting tool to make sure you’re getting the biggest bang for your buck?

 - Add annotations and notes to your dashboards to bring clients’ attention to key information

-- The free basic plan lets you start building AdWords reports without needing to pay
+- The free basic plan lets you start building Google Ads reports without needing to pay

 If the out-of-the-box metrics don’t meet your needs, building your own can be tricky.
 And if you want to add your own branding to client reports, you’ll need to pay an extra $250 per month for white-label features.

 Pricing: A free starter plan lets you access basic features.
 Paid plans start from $59 per month, which is on the pricier side.
 Discounts are available if you choose quarterly or annual billing.

 Agency plans are available, but you’ll need to contact them for prices.

 These have been 7 of the best Google Ads reporting tools on the market.

 We hope you enjoyed this post.
 If you did, you might want to check out the following resources:

 These articles will have even more helpful information to help you get the data you need to make smarter, data-driven decisions.